Table of Contents[Hide][Show]

 Why It Works: Sea Island’s holiday traditions include a fireside historical chat on Wednesday and a formal Thanksgiving meal.
 Both are before the grand Christmas tree lighting on Friday evening.
 And for fitness enthusiasts, there are the Oceans Edges Thanksgiving Day walk and a Friday morning turkey trot, the “Burn Off that Turkey 5K.”
 Children will even have their own fun in Camp Cloister with the Turkey Tie-Dye experience and kids’ night out program.

 Check here to see Sea Island’s current health and hygiene protocols.

 3. Paws Up Resort – Greenough, MT

-This Thanksgiving family getaway offers dedicated children’s programming and everything that you’d expect from a ranch vacation.
-A sample of the activities included horseback riding, fly-fishing, river rafting, game nights, paintball wars, and even chuck wagon rides.
+Why It Works: This Thanksgiving family getaway offers dedicated children’s programming and everything that you’d expect from a luxury ranch vacation.
+A sample of the activities includes horseback riding, ATV rides, fireside s’mores and pro football watching.

 4. Sanderling Resort – Outer Banks, NC